Harper College will be closed from Wednesday, December 24, through Sunday, January 4, for Winter Break.

 Harper College

 From skyscrapers and office buildings, to train stations and homes.
-Each structure used by humans was carefully designed by an architect.
+Every structure is carefully designed by an architect.
 This creative industry employs over one million people across the country.
-Because every state requires architects to be licensed, a two-year degree or certificate will help propel you closer to a career in the field.
+Because every state requires architects to be licensed, a two-year degree or certificate will help propel you closer to a career in the architectural field.

 Planning for your future begins here.